jacbsimp/Attack-and-Defense/README.md

 -   They are constantly watching videos on YouTube.
 -   Their IP addresses are somewhere in the range `10.6.12.0/24`.

-## Time Thieves
+## Wireshark

-1. Custom Domain alias:
-		- Frank-n-Ted.com
-2. IP address of the Domain Controller (DC) of the AD network
++ Custom Domain alias and the IP address of the Domain Controller (DC) of the AD:
 		- 10.6.12.12
 ![kerberos](images/kerberos.png)

-3. Name of the malware downloaded to the 10.6.12.203 machine:
++ Malware downloaded to the 10.6.12.203 machine:
-		-June11.dll

 #### Upload a Directory of Files  to [VirusTotal.com](https://www.virustotal.com/gui/) Utilizing Virustotal API in Bash.
 ![virustotal-image](images/virustotal.png)